-- If you are unable to travel to the Volunteer's location, and if an in-person assessment of health is needed, coordinate with the medical assistant or Director of Management and Operations (DMO), to make transportation arrangements for the Volunteer without disclosing any information regarding the incident. - In this case, ask the Volunteer if there is someone who can accompany the Volunteer.
-Every effort should be made to ensure that the Volunteer does not travel alone. - If the incident occurred on a bus, in a taxi, or on some other form of transportation, make every effort to refrain from using a similar form of transportation. - □ In coordination with the medical assistant or DMO, make hotel arrangements for the Volunteer in the event the Volunteer is going to be moved from site.
-You may use your medical assistant or DMO, to make hotel and other logistical arrangements for the Volunteer as long as you do not disclose any information regarding the incident or reveal that the logistical needs are related to a sexual assault. - When possible, ask the Volunteer if she would like to stay in a hotel separate from one that is routinely used by Volunteers. - When possible, ask the Volunteer if she would like a Volunteer peer or friend to stay with her at the hotel.
-If so, request a list of three or four Volunteer peers or friends that she would be comfortable with and for Peace Corps to reach out to.
-Designated Staff should determine the most appropriate person to accompany the Volunteer and reach out to determine availability. - If the CD's authority is needed to assemble additional support for the Volunteer, you should notify the CD of such request.
-Unless one of the exceptions to Restricted Reporting applies, you may not provide the CD with PII.
+- If you are unable to travel to the Volunteer's location, and if an in-person assessment of health is needed, coordinate with the Medical Assistant or Director of Management and Operations (DMO) to make transportation arrangements for the Volunteer without disclosing any confidential information regarding the incident. - In this case, ask the Volunteer if there is someone trusted who can accompany the Volunteer to the city where the Peace Corps office is located (or other pre-determined location).
+Every effort should be made to ensure that the Volunteer does not travel alone. - If the incident occurred on a bus, in a taxi, or on some other form of transportation, make every effort to refrain from using a similar form of transportation. - □ In coordination with the Medical Assistant or DMO, make hotel arrangements for the Volunteer in the event the Volunteer is going to be moved from site.
+The Medical Assistant or DMO may make hotel and other logistical arrangements for the Volunteer as long as you do not disclose any information regarding the incident or reveal that the logistical needs are related to a sexual assault. - When possible, ask the Volunteer if they would like to stay in a hotel separate from one that is routinely used by Volunteers. - When possible, ask the Volunteer if they would like a Volunteer peer or friend to stay with them at the hotel.
+If so, request a list of three or four Volunteer peers or friends that they would be comfortable with and for Peace Corps to reach out to.
+Designated Staff should determine the most appropriate person to accompany the Volunteer and reach out to determine availability, without discussing or disclosing any information about the occurrence of a sexual assault.
+The victim/survivor can choose to share their experience with a Volunteer peer or friend, however, Designated Staff should not discuss the incident with the victim/survivor's peers or friends without explicit consent from the victim/survivor. - If the CD's authority is needed to assemble additional support for the Volunteer, you should notify the CD of such request.
+Unless one of the exceptions to Restricted Reporting applies, you must not provide the CD with PII.